stvnjacobs/historical_finance_data/readme.md

 The program is run from the command line, and you must provide it with a valid ticker symbol.

+_note_: These commands are run from the folder which contains ```historical_finance_data.py```.
+The ability to run it from anywhere, or infomration on how to do so, will soon be added.

 ```bash
 $ python historical_finance_data.py VTI
 ```

 If you do not set an interval, you will be prompted to enter one.
 The script currently pulls daily data by default.
-For weekly, monthly, yearly, or only dividend data, you have the following options.
+You also have the option of weekly, monthly, yearly, or only dividend data.

 _note:_ These can all be set from the start as an attribute with the ```-i``` or ```--interval``` flag when you first input the command.